FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

-Given an identity public key, this command deletes the corresponding identity key pair from the wallet.
+**Be careful using this function!
+Ensure that you have backups of important keys before removing them.** Given an identity public key, this command deletes the corresponding identity key pair from the wallet.
 Once executed, the user will no longer be able to retrieve that key pair or sign attributes/endorsements with the key pair from this wallet.
 If the wallet is encrypted, it must be unlocked prior to using this command.

 ## sign-transaction